-ITEM 35

-GENERAL INFORMATION:
+ITEM 36 GENERAL INFORMATION:

 PETITIONER Barbara Fierro for WellSpring, Inc. and Calvary Lutheran

 Church

 REQUEST No. 06CA019 - Amendment to the Comprehensive

 Plan to change the Long Range Comprehensive Plan to change the land use designation from Residential to Office Commercial with a Planned Commercial

 Development

 EXISTING

 LEGAL DESCRIPTION Lots 2 thru 15, 18 thru 23, 24 thru 34, Block 9, The

 Cottonwoods Subdivision, Section 9, T1N, R7E, BHM,

 Rapid City, Pennington County, South Dakota

 PARCEL ACREAGE Approximately 1.79 acres

 LOCATION 3402 Cottonwood Street

 EXISTING ZONING Medium Density Residential District

 SURROUNDING ZONING

 North: Medium Density Residential District

 South: Medium Density Residential District

 East: Medium Density Residential District

 West: Medium Density Residential District

 PUBLIC UTILITIES City sewer and water

 DATE OF APPLICATION 6/27/2006

 REVIEWED BY Vicki L. Fisher / Todd Peckosh

 RECOMMENDATION:

-Staff recommends that the Amendment to the Comprehensive Plan to change the Long Range Comprehensive Plan to change the land use designation from Residential to Office Commercial with a Planned Commercial Development be continued to the August 24, 2006 Planning Commission meeting to allow the applicant to meet the legal notification requirement.
-GENERAL COMMENTS: The applicant has submitted a Comprehensive Plan Amendment to the Long Range Comprehensive Plan to change the land use designation from residential to Office ITEM 35 Commercial with a Planned Commercial Development.
+Staff recommends that the Amendment to the Comprehensive Plan to change the Long Range Comprehensive Plan to change the land use designation from Residential to Office Commercial with a Planned Commercial Development be denied without prejudice.
+GENERAL COMMENTS:

+(Update, August 13, 2006.
+All revised and/or added text is shown in bold print.)
+This item was continued at the August 10, 2006 Planning Commission meeting to allow the applicant to meet the legal notification requirement.
+To date, the white slips and green cards have not been returned.
+However, the sign has been posted on the ITEM 36 property.
+Staff will notify the Planning Commission at the August 24, 2006 Planning Commission meeting if the mailing requirement has not been met.
+The applicant has submitted a Comprehensive Plan Amendment to the Long Range Comprehensive Plan to change the land use designation from residential to Office Commercial with a Planned Commercial Development.
 In addition, the applicant has submitted a Rezoning request to change the zoning designation of the property from Medium Density Residential District to Office Commercial District.
 On July 18, 2006, the applicant submitted a Planned Development Designation for the subject property.
 (See companion item #06RZ020 and 06PD054.)
 In 1947, the subject property was annexed into the City limits of Rapid City.
 In 1949, a building permit was issued to allow the construction of a 30 foot by 60 foot church.
 In 1952, a building permit was issued to allow the construction of a detached garage and two Sunday school rooms onto the church.
 In 1955, a building permit was issued to allow the construction of two additions onto the church measuring 32 feet by 80 feet and 28 feet by 40 feet, respectively.
 In 1982, a building permit was issued to allow a multi-purpose room to be constructed onto the church.
 On March 4, 1985, the City Council approved a Use on Review to allow another addition onto the existing church and to add parking spaces.
 It was noted during the review that a Use on Review had not been obtained for the existing church use and as such, the Use on Review was being proposed to bring the church into compliance with the City Zoning Regulations and to authorize the 1985 addition as identified.
 The property is located east of Evergreen Drive, north of Cottonwood Street, west of 9th Avenue and south of Dover Street.
 Currently, Calvary Lutheran Church is located on the property.
 STAFF REVIEW: